radumarias/rencfs/README.md

 You can use it as CLI or build your custom FUSE implementation with it.

+# Key features

+- Security,using well known audited AEAD cryptography primitives
+- Data integrity, data is written with WAL to ensure integrity even on crash or power loss
+- All metadata and content are encrypted
+- Safe manage of credentials in memory with mlock(2) and zeroize
+- Encryption key generated based on password
+- Password saved in OS's keyring
+- Change password / encryption key without re-encrypting all data
+- Fast seek on both reads and writes
+- Writes in parallel
+- Expose with FUSE
+- Fully concurrency for all operations
+- In future, support for macOS, Windows and mobile

 # Functionality

 - It keeps all encrypted data and master encryption key in a dedicated directory with files structured on inodes (with